MTG/essentia/doc/sphinxdoc/composite_api.rst

 * the scheduler then goes on with the following algorithms

-This way, there is no infinite recursion and all is well.
-This might look a hack at first sight, but it is actually quite a powerful mechanism that allows composite algorithms to be more than just "chains" of other algorithms, but rather they can be a mix of those chains and specific code, without requiring this specific code to be artificially encapsulated in some proxy algorithm.
+This way, there is no infinite recursion and everything is well-behaved.
+This might look a hack at first sight, but actually it is a rather powerful mechanism that allows composite algorithms to be more than just "chains" of other algorithms.
+Instead, they can be a mix of those chains and specific code, without requiring this specific code to be artificially encapsulated in some proxy algorithm.